Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Introduction

 Recent advances in integrated photonics have sought to overcome these limitations \cite{orieux2017semiconductor,signorini2020chip}.
 Polarization-entangled photon-pair sources have been demonstrated in silicon and silicon nitride platforms via spontaneous four-wave mixing, and in thin-film lithium niobate (TFLN) via type-0 SPDC \cite{jiang2025entanglement,du2024demonstration,matsuda2012monolithically,lv20131,olislager2013silicon,zhang2024polarization,hua2025bright,kim2025integrated,jiao2025electrically}.
-However, these implementations typically rely on auxiliary polarization-handling components, such as polarization beam splitters, polarization rotators, two-dimensional gratings, and cross-polarized dual cavities, which increase system complexity and constrain operational bandwidth.
-AlGaAs platform exploits both $\chi^{(2)}$ and $\chi^{(3)}$ nonlinearities to realize concurrent type-0 and type-I entanglement generation, but they lack flexible and independent control over the two processes \cite{kultavewuti2017polarization,appas2021flexible,kang2015two}.
-Thus, despite significant progress, a straightforward, controllable, high-performance, and fully integrated polarization-entangled photon source remains an outstanding challenge.
+These implementations typically rely on auxiliary polarization-handling components, such as polarization beam splitters, polarization rotators, two-dimensional gratings, and cross-polarized dual cavities, which may increase system complexity and constrain operational bandwidth.
+AlGaAs platform exploits both $\chi^{(2)}$ and $\chi^{(3)}$ nonlinearities to realize concurrent type-0 and type-I entanglement generation with high brightness, but they lack flexible and independent control over the two processes \cite{kultavewuti2017polarization,appas2021flexible,kang2015two}.
+Thus, despite significant progress, there remains strong interest in developing integrated polarization-entangled photon sources that are high-performance, controllable, and architecturally simple.

 In this work, we introduce a dual quasi-phase matched (D-QPM) periodically poled lithium niobate (PPLN) nanophotonic waveguide, that directly generates polarization-entangled photon pairs via sequential type-0 and type-I SPDC in a single device.
 This design eliminates the need for interferometric or polarization-manipulating circuits, while offering flexible and in situ phase-matching control and phase tuning.
 The source exhibits high brightness, high fidelity, and broadband operation, enabling wavelength-multiplexed entanglement distributions.
 We further demonstrate long-distance, four-user quantum networking over deployed metropolitan fiber system, underscoring its practicality for real-world quantum communications.
-Our work provides a simple, compact, robust, and manufacturable pathway for on-chip Bell-state generation, marking an essential step toward practical quantum mesh networks.
+Our work establishes a simple, compact, robust, and manufacturable pathway for on-chip polarization-entangled photon-pair source, marking an important step toward scalable quantum mesh networks and introducing a viable integrated approach to Bell-state generation.